-My daughter is 7 mos old and I’m wondering how long is ok to let her cry for when I know she’s not hungry, wet, tired and just wants to be held.
+My daughter is 7 months old and I’m wondering how long is ok to let her cry for when I know she’s not hungry, wet, tired and just wants to be held.

-I understand your frustration regarding the naps.
-Have you tried letting your girl sleep in the stroller and simply start rocking it the minute she is showing signs of waking up?
+So in short, I don’t agree with the nurse who told you to let her simply stand there and cry, but I understand your frustration regarding the naps.
+Have you tried letting your girl sleep in the stroller under supervision and simply start rocking it the minute she is showing signs of waking up?
 That can be a very effective way to teach a baby to take longer naps.
-(Just make sure you don’t leave her alone in the stroller so that she can fall out!)
+(Just make sure you don’t leave her alone in the stroller EVER so that she can fall out!)

 Also, you can always review her sleep schedule, to see if you can find any clues to why her naps are short.
 Maybe she needs to take fewer naps, for example?
 I have also tried to get my babies to go back to sleep after a nap, but once they are wide awake, I’ve never suceeded.
 You need to catch her just before she actually wakes up to have a chance to help her back to sleep.
 A baby that stands up is defintely awake. 😉